 - Explain other relevant policies and procedures to the child’s family.

-- Conduct an assessment of the child and family needs and notify referring agency and /or family of outcome.
+- Assess the child and family needs and notify referring agency and /or family of outcome.

 The service will maintain contact with all relevant persons with a bona fide interest in the welfare of the child to keep them informed of their progress throughout the admissions process.